(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-With the holidays fast approaching, now is a great time to start preparing your budget.
-When you create a specific budget for the holidays, you can reduce your stress levels and enjoy the season without worrying about money or January’s credit card bills.
+Creating a specific budget for the holidays helps you reduce your stress levels and enjoy the season without worrying about money or January’s credit card bills.

 Here are five things you can do to prepare for the holidays without wrecking your budget.

 Everything starts with a budget.
 Decide now what you want to spend and how much you can afford for each of the upcoming holidays.
-You can create a general holiday budget, or you can do a budget for each holiday.
+You can create a general holiday budget, or set up a budget category for each holiday.